How To Visit The Pantheon In Rome This Year

 Rebuilt by Emperor Hadrian between 118 and 125 AD, the Pantheon is the best-preserved monument in Ancient Rome.
 Unlike current archaeological sites such as the Colosseum, the Roman Forum and Palatine Hill, the Baths of Caracalla, or the Imperial Forums, the Pantheon in Rome has remained almost intact over time!

-So, do you want to know How To Visit The Pantheon In Rome In 2024?
+So, do you want to know How To Visit The Pantheon In Rome This Year?
 Keep reading!

 No time to read now?
 Pin it for later!